Macil/streamdeck-rustplus/README.md

 Leave that window open.
 Now in Rust, use the wire tool while holding the use key on a smart switch to activate the "Pair" menu option, just like you were pairing the smart switch with the Rust+ mobile app.
 When you do this, a block of text will appear in the terminal, starting with `{` and ending with `}`.
 Copy that text and paste it as the Entity Config on the Stream Deck button.

-The button should work now to toggle the Smart Switch!
+The Stream Deck button should work now to toggle the Smart Switch!

 ## Developing